 Even if you choose to pave asphalt over gravel driveways, it is important to know what the two materials feature.
 When considering which sort of material to use when carrying out a driveway installation, there are several variables to consider.

-Not only does the product used for your driveway have a big effect on how it looks, but it also impacts its longevity and performance.
+The product used for your driveway not only has a significant impact on its appearance but also influences its longevity and performance.

 We want to closely compare gravel and asphalt to help carve down your choices and see which is better in various circumstances and their particular advantages and disadvantages.